ChrisDuffley/stationPlaylist/addonuserguide.md

 Q. Is Studio accessible without using the add-on?

 Yes.
 The benefits of using the add-on are for announcing status information and to make broadcasting more efficient through status messages, alarms and so forth.
+The add-on also allows NVDA to announce labels for unlabeled controls in places including insert tracks, track properties, and Studio options.

+Q. NVDA says odd labels for some Studio controls.

+This is one of the limitations of the screen location based control labeling functionality offered by the SPL add-on.

 Q. When I try to perform SPL Controller or Assistant layer commands, NVDA says, "SPL Studio is not running."

-You need to run SPL Studio in order for these commands to work.
+You need to run SPL Studio (local and/or remote) in order for these commands to work.

 Q. Some add-on commands do not have keyboard shortcuts.